Glossary

 Substantial Contribution

 One of the four alignment conditions.
-An activity must make a significant positive contribution to at least one of the six environmental objectives, as defined by the TSC.
+An activity must make a significant positive contribution to at least one of the six environmental objectives as defined by the technical screening criteria.

 Transitional Activity

-An activity that contributes to climate change mitigation where no technologically or economically feasible low-carbon alternative exists, and GHG levels correspond to the best performance in the sector.
+An activity under climate change mitigation for which no technologically or economically feasible low-carbon alternative yet exists, while greenhouse gas performance reflects the best performance in the sector.

 Turnover

 Revenue from goods sold and services provided.
-One of three KPIs that companies report for taxonomy alignment alongside CAPEX and OPEX.
+One of the three KPIs companies disclose for taxonomy reporting alongside CAPEX and OPEX.

 UHI

-Urban Heat IslandThe phenomenon where urban areas are significantly warmer (2–8°C) than surrounding rural areas due to dark surfaces, reduced vegetation, building geometry, and waste heat.
+Urban Heat IslandThe phenomenon whereby urban areas are significantly warmer than surrounding rural areas because of dark surfaces, reduced vegetation, building geometry, and waste heat.

 UTCI

 Universal Thermal Climate IndexA thermal comfort index based on a multi-node human thermophysiology model.
-Considers air temperature, wind, radiation, and humidity to assess outdoor thermal stress.
+It considers air temperature, wind, radiation, and humidity to assess outdoor heat stress.